X31

 Frequently Asked Questions

-ICD-10-CM code X31 represents "Exposure to excessive natural cold".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code X31 represents “Exposure to excessive natural cold”.
+It is classified under Chapter 21: External Causes of Morbidity and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is X31 a billable code?